embrace-io/embrace-docs/docs/data-destinations/index.md

 * [Datadog integration guide](/data-destinations/data-dog-setup.md)
 * New Relic

-All destinations receive a set of Standard metrics (definitions [here](/embrace-api/supported_metrics_and_queries.md)) in daily, hourly, and five-minutely granularities.
+All destinations receive a set of Standard metrics in daily, hourly, and five-minutely granularities:
+* crash total
+* sessions total
+* crash free user total